ianw3214/aetherpath/design.md

 This will have to be carefully tuned though, since the player cannot watch over all their ships/planets at once.
 One potential solution is a feature where asteroids have their paths projected, and if it might hit a ship or planet the player can be alerted.

 This might also allow for an 'attack' type of ship, where it can destroy asteroids very quickly but not a lot of resources are gathered from it.

+## Map environments

+The map could be generated with environments that could help/harm the player.
+This would add yet another layer of gameplay for the player to be mindeful of - some of these can be big risk/big reward environments.
+Examples are asteroid fields which can damage ships but have lots of resources, or nebula clouds which makes ship more efficient somehow because science.